winton/typectl/README.md

 ## All

-The `all` function is a factory for executing functions in parallel, retaining type safety on arguments and return values.
+The `all` function is a factory that creates a function that executes a group of functions in parallel:

 ```typescript
 import { all } from "typectl"